-The Udupi Shri Krishna Matha is an important religious center for the Hindus, and is placed among the principal pilgrimage sites in India.
-It is a conspicuous center of the Dvaita Vedanta Hindu philosophy that believes Lord Vishnu (the Supreme Soul) and the individual souls have independent existential realities.
+The Udupi Shri Krishna Matha is an important religious centre for the Hindus and is placed among the principal pilgrimage sites in India.
+It is a conspicuous centre of the Dvaita Vedanta Hindu philosophy that believes Lord Vishnu (the Supreme Soul) and the individual souls have independent existential realities.

 Quick Facts Udupi Shri Krishna Matha